-Unlike many other breeds that are very standardized, the German shepherd breed, despite standardization attempts, has quite a few variations.
-These are largely geographical and have to do with the breeding philosophies in the different locations that these dogs are bred.
+Unlike many other breeds that are very standardized, the German Shepherd dog (also called Alsatian or abbreviated "GSD"), despite standardization attempts, has quite a few variations.
+These are largely geographical and have to do with the breeding philosophies in the different locations where these dogs are bred.

-However, there are some German shepherd breed characteristics that run through every type, no matter where they are bred.
-These are the characteristics that a dog must have in order to be considered a GSD.
-Here is the most widely agreed upon German shepherd breed info:
+However, there are some German Shepherd breed characteristics that run through every type, no matter where they are bred.
+These are the characteristics that a dog must have in order to be considered a German Shepherd.
+Here is the most widely agreed-upon dog breed information.

 Coloration and Fur Type of the German Shepherd

-Ears are tipped in black and the head may be black with brown around the eyes.
-Besides a little bit of black on the legs or feed, they should be mostly tan or caramel colored on their legs, with tails that are topped in black, with tan or brown along the bottom.
+The ears are tipped in black, and the head may be black with brown around the eyes.
+Besides a little bit of black on the legs or feet, they should be mostly tan or caramel colored on their legs, with tails that are topped in black, with tan or brown along the bottom.

-Of course, this is not how every German shepherd in the world looked.
-In fact, if you were to source a dog from German, where the German shepherd breed standard varies greatly from the American standard, you may get a dog that has none of stereotypical German shepherd dog colors.
+Of course, this is not how every German Shepherd in the world looks.
+In fact, if you were to source a dog from Germany, where the breed standard varies greatly from the American standard, you may get a dog that has none of the stereotypical German Shepherd dog colors.

-Most German shepherds have soft, dense fur that is ideal for colder climates and working outdoors in harsh weather.
+Most of these dogs have soft, dense fur that is ideal for colder climates and working outdoors in harsh weather.
 However, some dogs may also have fluffier, denser fur, while others may have shorter, silkier fur, depending on their lineage.
 Dogs that are bred for showing will usually have sleek, flat-lying fur, while working dogs will often have shorter fur.

 German Shepherd Body Style

-Typical GSD body shape is a large, powerful head with a long snout that contains strong jaw muscles.
-The head slopes into massive shoulders, with straight forelegs.
-The back continues to slope to the hide legs, which are shorter (causing the sloped back), but powerful.
+The typical German Shepherd body shape is a large, powerful head with a long snout that contains strong jaw muscles.
+The head slopes into massive shoulders with straight forelegs.
+The back continues to slope to the hide legs, which are shorter (causing the sloped back) but powerful.
 A long, fluffy tail sits right in between the legs.
 Depending on how the dog is standing, the tail usually reaches or almost reaches the ground.

 Like with coloration, body shape varies from dog to dog.
-Dogs that are in the working lines of the German shepherd breed do not have as sloped backs as their show dog brothers and sisters.
+Dogs that are in the working lines of this breed do not have as sloped backs as their show dog brothers and sisters.

 Their tails will often be shorter, but their faces, shoulders, ears, and forelegs will often look exactly the same.
-If you just catch a glimpse of a working German shepherd, you might think he is a wolf among the sheep, as many of the working dogs have a body shape and coloration similar to a wolf’s.
+If you just catch a glimpse of a working German Shepherd, you might think he is a wolf among the sheep, as many working dogs have a body shape and coloration similar to a wolf’s.

 Personality and Temperament

 The founder of this breed, Max von Stephanitz, was very concerned with this breed’s personality.
-It was the personality, not just the look of the first German shepherd that he wanted to duplicate by standardizing the German shepherd breed.
+It was the personality, not just the look of the first German Shepherd that he wanted to duplicate by standardizing the breed.
 These dogs are widely loved because of their even temperament and loyal, caring personalities.

-It is this protectiveness that makes a German shepherd great as a family pet and sometimes causes issues, if the dog is not properly trained.
-Like all dogs, a German shepherd cannot tell the difference between a welcome and unwelcome visitors.
+It is this protectiveness that makes a German Shepherd great as a family pet and sometimes causes issues if the dog is not properly trained.
+Like all dogs, they cannot easily tell the difference between welcome and unwelcome visitors.
 They may even bark at people that they know.
 These dogs have loud, forceful barks, which, when coupled with their size and strength, can make them intimidating, even if the dog has never shown signs of real aggression.

-Aggression is not a natural trait in pure breed German shepherds, but neither is timidity.
+Aggression is not a natural trait in pure breed German Shepherds, but neither is timidity.
 While both of these can be signs of unethical breeding, they are more likely a sign of improper training regimens.
-Socialization will be extremely important with German shepherds, so they can get used to be around people and dogs who are not necessarily of their own “pack,” which will eliminate fear and territorial aggression.
+Socialization will be extremely important so they can get used to being around people and dogs who are not necessarily of their own “pack,” which will eliminate fear and territorial aggression.

-The first German shepherds were bred as working dogs and that is still what most GSDs want to do today.
-While not every dog has to get a job outside of the home—like working with a police or search and rescue unit—it may be worthwhile to find your dog a job inside the home.
+The first German Shepherds were bred as working dogs, and that is still what most want to do today.
+While not every dog has to get a job outside of the home—like working with police or search and rescue units—it may be worthwhile to find your dog a job inside the home.

-This could be as simple as keeping an eye on children as they play outside (a GSD would be amazing at this, as they are naturally protective and excellent at sensing danger), or as complicated as learning how to open doors, turn off lights, fetch the mail, and complete a number of other tasks around the house.
+This could be as simple as keeping an eye on children as they play outside (these dogs would be amazing at this, as they are naturally protective and excellent at sensing danger), or as complicated as learning how to open doors, turn off lights, fetch the mail, and complete a number of other tasks around the house.

 German Shepherd Lineage